preston-werner-ventures/prestonwernerventures.com/notes/YariGreaneyprofile.md

 “All of this is totally possible” she added.
 “It’s just about changing the power dynamic.
 This movement existed before us, and it will exist after us.
 We’re here for only a moment.”

-#### Changing how PWV operates, days into the job
+#### Changing how 128 Collective operates, days into the job

-Greaney is off to a quick start at PWV.
+Greaney is off to a quick start at 128 Collective.
 Among her first ideas was a plan to pay non-profits for their time when meeting with our program mangers to discuss funding.

 Greaney brought up the plan soon after her first day, explaining that smaller non-profits and community organizers often share their expertise with potential funders only to see the funders walk away.

 A memo on the idea explained as follows: “Especially in the movement-building sector of the non-profit industrial complex, there is a history of funders extracting knowledge from grassroots communities and then often using that information to intentionally or unintentionally undermine their work.”

-Even paying them $50 for their time (as PWV has decided to do) would “bring a bit more balance to the power imbalance inherent in funder-potential grantee meetings,” the memo said.
+Even paying them $50 for their time (as 128 Collective has decided to do) would “bring a bit more balance to the power imbalance inherent in funder-potential grantee meetings,” the memo said.

-Greaney further explained that she wanted to kick off her work as PWV’s go-to on environmental justice in this way because “it’s very important that I incorporate the guidance and expertise of grassroots leaders, who are often volunteers or operating organizations with limited staff.”
+Greaney further explained that she wanted to kick off her work as 128 Collective’s go-to on environmental justice in this way because “it’s very important that I incorporate the guidance and expertise of grassroots leaders, who are often volunteers or operating organizations with limited staff.”

 “When we don't pay these organizers — who are often women, people of color, and people who have been oppressed by the systems they are organizing to change — then we are replicating and exacerbating harmful, extractive patterns that further exploit people.”